Causes of Hypoglycemia

 - Alcohol.
 In some people, drinking alcohol can cause a drop in blood sugar levels.
 Hypoglycemia has been associated with chronic alcoholism and binge drinking.
 Hypoglycemia associated with binge drinking can be particularly severe if a person has not eaten within about 6 hours, because fasting can impair the liver's ability to make new glucose.
 The person may fall into a coma, which can be fatal.

-- Alimentary hypoglycemia.
+- Postprandial hypoglycemia.
+This is also known as alimentary hypoglycemia.
 Hypoglycemia within 1 to 2 hours after a meal sometimes occurs when stomach contents empty into the intestines too rapidly.
 This causes the rapid absorption of glucose into the blood and an overproduction of insulin (hyperinsulinism) in response.
 This problem may occur after surgery for peptic ulcers, obesity, or other stomach problems.

 - Other causes.
 Hypoglycemia also may occur, though rarely, under certain conditions in early pregnancy or with prolonged fasting or missed meals, severe malnutrition, or prolonged strenuous exercise, such as running a marathon.
 It may occur in premature or full-term newborns with a low birth weight and in newborns whose mothers have been treated for type 1 diabetes or gestational diabetes.

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|